lukasloetkolben/StealthFreon/README.md

 ## Assembly

-To disassemble the phone you can follow this [video](https://www.youtube.com/watch?v=Au_gIYhe4k8)
+To disassemble the phone you can follow this [video](https://www.youtube.com/watch?v=Au_gIYhe4k8) To loosen the display adhesive, i used the heated bed (at 90° Celsius) of my 3D printer.

     1. Place the mainboard into the case and screw it with M1.2x5 self-tapping screws.
     2. Screw the charger board into the case with M1.2x5 self-tapping screws. (with the ribbon cable connected)